With a degree in public administration and social policy you can end up influencing the major decisions that affect society

 - communication, both written and verbal;

 - the ability to handle numerical data;

 - proficiency in the use of information technology.

 Public administration and social policy graduates go on to further professional and vocational training in areas such as teaching, law, housing management, health and social care services, advocacy and voluntary work.
 Further study is also possible in areas such as marketing, finance, IT and business.

 Some graduates choose to specialise in an area that they were interested in during their undergraduate degree, such as housing or urban regeneration.
 Other areas of study include social diversity, criminal justice, youth and community work and politics.

 What do public administration and social policy graduates do?

-More than two-thirds of public administration and social policy graduates are in employment within six months of graduation.
-Popular occupations include welfare and housing professionals, youth and community workers, police officers, HR and industrial relations officers, and business associate professionals.
+More than two thirds of public administration and social policy graduates are in employment within six months of graduation.

 Just under a fifth go on to further study or combine study and work, either to specialise in a particular subject or to undertake further professional training in areas such as law, housing, teaching and finance.